Animal Kingdom is a hugely underrated park.

 Expedition Everest – Legend of the Forbidden Mountain

-Expedition Everest is a fantastic roller coaster (my favorite ride at Disney World, in fact).
+Expedition Everest is a fantastic roller coaster and one of our favorite attractions in all of Disney World.
 It starts off like a pretty normal coaster and then stops and goes backward before heading forward again on a thrilling ride.

 Kali River Rapids

 A Broadway-style show featuring super talented performers who sing and control puppet-type versions of the characters.
-Really great show and I feel like it keeps getting better.
+Really great show and we feel like it keeps getting better.